atlassian/data-center-helm-charts/docs/resource_management/RESOURCE_SCALING.md

 ## Resource requests and limits
-To ensure that Kubernetes appropriately schedules resources, the respective product `values.yaml` are configured with default `cpu` and `memory` [resource request values](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
+To ensure that Kubernetes appropriately schedules resources, the respective product `values.yaml` is configured with default `cpu` and `memory` [resource request values](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

 #### Resource requests
 The default resource requests that are used for each product are defined below.
 Take note that these values are geared toward small data sets.
-For larger enterprise deployments refer to the data  enter infrastructure recommendations [here](https://confluence.atlassian.com/enterprise/data-center-infrastructure-recommendations-972333478.html) .
+For larger enterprise deployments refer to the data center infrastructure recommendations [here](https://confluence.atlassian.com/enterprise/data-center-infrastructure-recommendations-972333478.html).
 Using the [formula](#Memory-request-sizing), the `memory` specific values are derived from the default `JVM` requirements defined for each product's Docker container.

 | Product  | CPU   |  Memory |
 |----------|:-----:|------:|